-- points on site and from places on The Path. - along The Path.
+- Slopes and fences detract or prohibit views from the low points on site and from places on The Path. - The chain link fence could be changed to enhance views along The Path.

 Locations from which the photos are taken and views can be seen.